DutchMTC/EditEverything-Fabric/README.md

 Customize spawn egg entities and their equipment.
 ![Entity Editor](https://cdn.modrinth.com/data/cached_images/3d37c45e3a13727492fda81405c7a494c3fc9dca.png)

+#### Armor Stand Editor
+Edit Armor Stand items directly in your inventory.
+Configure the pose, equipment, and properties *before* you place it.
+- **Pose:** Adjust the pose of every body part (Head, Body, Arms, Legs) with precision sliders.
+- **Equipment:** Set the armor and held items.
+- **Properties:** Toggle flags like Invisible, Glowing, Small, Show Arms, No Base Plate, and more.
+- **Locks:** Configure interaction locks to prevent players from taking or swapping items.

+*Note: You can also use `/ee armorstand` on placed armor stands to copy them as an item.
+Applying changes directly to the entity requires server permissions.*

 ### 📦 Item Giver
 A powerful alternative to the standard Creative Inventory.
 - Search and filter items easily.